Students enjoying Science: Day 1, January 2017.

 The day will consist of a number of sessions to help introduce you to your course.

-The first session of your day will be held in the Basement Theatre in the Melbourne School of Design at 9am.
+The first session of your day will be held in the Laby Theatre, Physics South building at 9.30am.
 You will be guided to the other activities of the day.

 Welcome and Your Science Options Explained